Ukasz09/Code-lines-counter/README.md

 - Automatically excluding all files / localizations from `.gitignore` files found inside searched directories
 - Possibility of adding / removing additional localizations / files to exclude from counting
 - Possibility of adding / removing any file extensions with associated languages / names
+- Ommiting empty lines
+- Calculating amount of comments lines
+- Fully customizable by using command flags

 ## Manual Page